xuchen66/sphinx-emdocs/source/cryo-em_training.rst

 This document lists the training contents that these two-level, 8 sessions will cover.

-.. important:: This is important!
+.. .. note:: This is important!

 Level I - Basic TEM Operation (4 sessions)
 ------------------------------------------